FredKom7/Python-Projects/README.md

 # Python-Projects
 Mini Projects in Python
-Some codes are not developed completely..
+Some codes are not finished completely..
-I'll try to develop it and update it...
+I'll ty updating it...
 Till then try the others--- EnJoy---------------------------------------------------